echefuru/Lucky-Aces/README.md

 ## License
 * * *
 ## Feedback
 Feedback is always welcomed!
-You can give us a feed back [here](https://forms.gle/j6YgxbqzXkKH9xN17)
+You can give us a feed back here via this [Google form](https://forms.gle/j6YgxbqzXkKH9xN17).
 * * *
 ## Contributions